ZertoPublic/Z4K/docs/AdministrationGuide.md

 There are 2 options to configure Ingress Controller Resources with a deployment for protection:

--	Configure protection when creating a new deployment, as illustrated in the YAML example below:
+-	Configure protection when creating a new deployment, as defined in the YAML example below:

 ```
 apiVersion: networking.k8s.io/v1